iKineticate/AHK-ChangeIcon/README-en_US.md

 2.After some applications are automatically updated, their shortcut icons will automatically return to their default icons

-    Solve: Create shortcuts manually——Find it in the application target directory and create a shortcut to the desktop
+    Solve: Create shortcuts manually——Find it in the application target directory and create its shortcut to the desktop

 3.Shortcuts for UWP and WSA applications do not support restoring default icons